elliotperviz/cmms/README.md

 - Over the duration of the course, you will learn both how to use the simulation software, and the manipulation of input and output data through the guided tutorials that we have prepared.

 ### 1. Download the tutorial files
 First, clone this github repository to download the prepared input files.
-In the Linux the following commands in the location where you would like to download the files:
+In the Linux terminal copy the following commands in the location where you would like to download the files:
 ```bash
 mkdir cmms
 cd cmms